Bioinfo-Varma-tics/Varma/README.md

 # VCF Parsing script

-Script is designed to parse multi-sample VCF files, with zygosity count and easy filtering format.
+Parse/ filter multi-sample VCF files
-All changes have been updated
+Easy filtering steps based on Het/Hom zygosity, dbSNP, MAF <= 1% and other score thresholds It includes zygosity count and very friendly output format, all changes have been updated